IBM/system-security-research-updates/_posts/2021-06-09-SPEAR-attacks-SSP-usecase.md

 Spectre v1 gadgets are scarce, but they are simple enough to be built by chaining together ROP gadgets.
-At high level, the Spectre v1 gadget performs an array access.
+At a high level, the Spectre v1 gadget performs an array access.
 The array size is usually 256 so that it covers all byte values.
 The size of each array entry is 256B[^spectrearray].
 The low level code for the Spectre v1 gadget is shown below.